Predictive Maintenance Fundamentals

 Furthermore, Mobility Work analyzes all the data in the context of previous maintenance interventions and reports and spare part information to produce most reliable trends and contribute to the asset life cycle analysis.
 Based on this the asset management software can predict when an asset will require maintenance or a replacement.

 For more details on how to combine condition-monitoring data and CMMS, read our blog article: PdM and maintenance management software: Get the Best Out of It

 How to Implement a Predictive Maintenance Program?

-First of all before implementing predictive maintenance, you have to understand what the basic technology does and its relationship to the types of equipment it has been applied against.
+First of all before implementing PdM, you have to understand what the basic technology does and its relationship to the types of equipment it has been applied against.
 Once you get the basics of PdM in place, your strategy will be planned.
 The next important step is to choose the most effective condition-monitoring technique for you and to acquire the needed machinery as sensors.
 Then, you have to integrate the condition-monitoring data into your CMMS.
 It is of crucial importance that all work that is performed should be identified and input to a CMMS, otherwise it can’t be tracked and if it can’t be tracked, it is lost.

 If you have followed all the mentioned basic steps, this would allow you to minimize all reactive work and rather plan and schedule every single maintenance activity.
 This will help you to adjust resources accordingly and reduce costs by simple work management activities.

 You have to be prepared that the implementation of the maintenance strategy will be accompanied by some occasional problems related to various reasons.
 Plan your time accordingly and give your team the ability to discuss these problems in order to avoid them in the future.